regosen/Gapless-5/README.md

   - `audioPath`: same as in addTrack
 - **gotoTrack(indexOrPath)**
   - jumps to specified track
-  - indexOrPath can be the numerical index, or audio path
+  - `indexOrPath` can be the numerical index, or audio path
 - **removeTrack(indexOrPath)**
   - removes specified track from playlist
-  - indexOrPath can be the numerical index, or audio path
+  - `indexOrPath` can be the numerical index, or audio path
-- **mapKeys**
+- **mapKeys(jsonMapping)**
   - pressing specified key (case-insensitive) will trigger any Action function listed below.
+  - `jsonMapping` maps an action to a key, see example code below

 Functions that return the current state:
 - **isShuffled()**